 Ben has an instrument currently for sale in the States (see below)

-After the slide show presentations, we opted to try our first controlled instrument demonstration: Stephen played the same 60 second piece on each instrument (on mic) so the audience could hear the differences.
+After the slide show presentations, we opted to try our first controlled instrument demonstration: Stephen played the same 60-second piece on each instrument (on mic) so the audience could hear the differences.
 Additional instruments by attending luthiers included Dennis Mitchell and Dave Evans.
 It was pretty interesting and enlightening.

 Look at Dave Evans’ “proud papa” expression as SB played his (Evans’) own instrument.
 Every builder looked pretty much like this during their “60 seconds of SB fame.”

-Thanks, Kathy and all the builders for what you do and making the pilgrimage to the Gathering to share it with us!
+Thanks, Kathy and all the builders for what you do and for making the pilgrimage to the Gathering to share it with us!